edgedb/edgedb-js/docs/index.rst

   High-level examples on how to use edgedb connections, connection pools, as well as on how to work with transactions.

+* :ref:`edgedb-js-typescript`

+  An overview of how to use this library in a TypeScript environment, including how to execute strongly typed queries.

 * :ref:`edgedb-js-api-reference`

   APIs reference.